jrdegreeff/health-portrait/README.md

 **Returns**

 - A success message
-- A object with the created medication
+- An object with the created medication

 **Throws**